mmaulwurff/typist.pk3/Readme.md

 - Guncaster.
 Reason: Guncaster reads player input directly from player, so weapon firing cannot be emulated like for other mods.
 Guncaster support cannot be added without modifications in Guncaster or GZDoom.
+- Guncaster Vindicated.
+Reason: the same as Guncaster.

 # Compilation